voximplant/react-native-foreground-service/README.md

 # foreground-service-library-test

 This is a clone of react-native-foreground-service with a small change.
-An exception thrown when the priority is parsed when the foreground service is started is fixed.
+An exception thrown when the priority is parsed in the NotificationHelper.java's buildNotification method is fixed.

 A foreground service performs some operation that is noticeable to the user.
 For example, an audio app would use a foreground service to play an audio track.